KhaledMedhat/gallery-studio/README.md

 3. **Set Privacy**: Choose to make your images private or public.
 4. **Explore Showcases**: View public images on the showcases page by following other users.

-## License
-This project is licensed under the MIT License .

-## Contact
-For any questions or suggestions, please contact us at khaledmedhat.dev@gmail.com .

 ---